nostrgamer/Csharp_Nostr_Unity_SDK/README.md

 ### Quick Setup

 1. Add the SDK to your Unity project
-2. Create a new GameObject in your scene
+2. Create a GameObject in your scene
 3. Add the `NostrManager.cs` script as a component to it
-4. Configure the NostrManager in the Inspector (optional: add default relays)
-5. Create a new script to interact with NostrManager (e.g., `MyNostrApp.cs`) and attach it to a GameObject
+4. Create a script for your application logic and attach it to a GameObject
-6. Copy and paste the following example code:
+5. Use the following example code as a starting point:

 ```csharp
 using UnityEngine;